sftcd/openssl/esnistuff/README.md

 This builds ok on both 64 and 32 bit Ubuntus and (nominally) doesn't leak according to valgrind.
 It works e.g. when talking to www.cloudflare.com with e.g. ietf.org as the value inside the encrypted SNI.
 Server-side stuff seems to work when talking to itself, and an NSS client.
+We've integrated the server side into [lighttpd](./lighttpd.md) and [nginx](./nginx.md).

 **We haven't done any significant testing.
 Use at your own risk.**